 9D.
 Modification of Act s.
 33(6b) in respect of occasional licences

-(1) For the purposes of a determination under section 33(6) in respect of an application for an occasional licence where the anticipated number of persons attending is greater than 250, section 33(6b) has effect, unless the Director otherwise determines, as if section 33(6b)(c) were deleted.
+(1) For the purposes of a determination under section 33(6) in respect of an application for an occasional licence where the anticipated number of patrons is greater than 250, section 33(6b) has effect, unless the Director otherwise determines, as if section 33(6b)(c) were deleted.

-(2) For the purposes of a determination under section 33(6) in respect of an application for an occasional licence where the anticipated number of persons attending is not greater than 250, section 33(6b) does not have effect unless the Director otherwise determines.
+(2) For the purposes of a determination under section 33(6) in respect of an application for an occasional licence where the anticipated number of patrons is not greater than 250, section 33(6b) does not have effect unless the Director otherwise determines.

 [Regulation 9D inserted in Gazette 1 May 2007 p.
-1871-2.]
+1871-2; amended in Gazette 22 Oct 2010 p.
+5226.]

 9E.
 Modification of Act s.
 35B in respect of occasional licences